 - Civil defence and emergency management functions of the Ministry of Civil Defence & Emergency Management, the Christchurch City Council and Environment Canterbury.

-The judiciary will also be housed in the precinct, in a way that recognises and ensures its constitutional independence.
+Judicial services will also be housed in the precinct, in a way that recognises and ensures its constitutional independence.

 The precinct features